mauriciogeneroso/solid-principles/README.md

 This principle means:
 ```
-A class should have one and only one reason to change, meaning that a class should have only one job.
+A class should have a single responsibility
 ```

-This principle provides the benefits:

-* **Testing** – A class with one responsibility will have far fewer test cases.
-* **Lower coupling** – Less functionality in a single class will have fewer dependencies.
-* **Organization** – Smaller, well-organized classes are easier to search than monolithic ones.
+This principle means that we should have only one responsibility in each class, well-written, well-separated, and definitely, with a ```single responsibility```.

+This principle provides the benefits involving tests, lower coupling and code organisation.
+Image a big class that does everything and you need to test the behavior of the functionalities on this class, how mess can it be? and in the future when you change a small part of the code inside this class, how to know if everything will be working well after the change, it can even introduce dependent/shared code, that will be more complex to change, so if we use single responsability, we can tests only this responsability and ensure everything working well.
+When we have less functionality, we reduce dependences and unnecessary shared code.
+The organisation with smaller classes will be better and the code will be easier to read than the monilithic classes that do everything.

 #### Example: